TacticalAnarchy/VirtualExpert/README.md

 Backend;

 ```
-cd backend && mongo
+mongo
 ```

-Open a new Window
+Open a new Window and traverse to the backend folder

 ```
 npx nodemon